 While we suggest that you look at the following programs first, feel free to browse the programs section of the Study Abroad website, explore an online directory of study abroad programs, and consult materials in the Study Abroad Resource Room.
-Before making your final decision, be sure to consult with a Japanese programs advisor in Study Abroad.
+Before making your final decision, be sure to consult with a Study Abroad advisor.

 This reciprocal exchange program between the University of Iowa and Nagoya University of Foreign Studies (NUFS) allows up to four UI students to undertake a year of study at the NUFS Japanese Language Institute.
 Courses offered include language study at all levels and Japanese Culture Workshops.
-English-taught, 2 semester hour classes attended by local students include: history, culture, society, economics, business and education.
-Living options include single rooms at International House, NUFS' on campus dormitory where international and Japanese students mix.
+English-taught, 2 semester hour classes attended by local students include: history, culture, society, economics, business, and education.
+Living options include single rooms at International House, NUFS' on campus dormitory where both international and Japanese students live.
 Housing in studio apartments in a private apartment house within walking distance from campus may also be available.
-Year or spring semester study.
+Yearlong or spring semester study available.
 GPA: 2.75 or strong endorsement of Japanese instructors.